 Many famous people have slept in The Ahwahnee, including John F. Kennedy, Greta Garbo, Queen Elizabeth II, and Winston Churchill.
 It’s a worthy splurge to stay in one of its 123 rooms, suites, or cottages, but even if you don’t, you can still book a table for the sumptuous Sunday brunch at The Ahwhanee Dining Room, or simply sit by the fireplace in the Great Lounge, look up at the wrought-iron chandeliers dropping from the dining room’s 10-metre, richly painted ceilings, or enjoy a cocktail at the bar.
 Free one-hour guided tours of The Ahwhanee are offered throughout the year; check with the hotel's concierge desk for a current schedule.

 When the Native Americans travelled between the foothills and Yosemite Valley, Wawona was the halfway point on their journey.
 They called it Pallachun, meaning “a good place to stay.”
-This Indian encampment is now the small community of Wawona, home to the historic Big Trees Lodge (formerly known as the Wawona Hotel) and a private community of mountain cabins, many available to rent.
+This Indian encampment is now the small community of Wawona, home to the historic Wawona Hotel (formerly known as the Big Tree Lodge) and a private community of mountain cabins, many available to rent.
 Stay overnight (to relax on the wide veranda on one of the hotel’s Adirondack chairs is a Sierra rite of passage), or just spend a day in the area.

 The hotel reflects its 19th century roots with lights and other details that echo the elegance of the era.